Part Twelve: Standard Roman Orthography (SRO)

 Vowel length: hats or double vowels

-There are several options for indicating vowel length (marked in syllabics by having a dot or not above the syllabic character): by using either double vowels or a hat over the vowel in roman:
+Long vowels in syllabics are marked with a dot above the syllabic character.
+In roman, there are several options for indicating vowel length by using either double vowels or a hat over the vowel:

 |Long Vowel||Double Vowel||Hat over Vowel|